 The Joint Office of Energy and Transportation (Joint Office) was created through the IIJA to provide expertise and support on programs that seek to deploy a network of EV charging infrastructure.
 The Joint Office main website can be found here: Joint Office.
-More information about NEVI Requirements as issued by FHWA and/or the Joint Office can be found in Section 3.5.1.
+More information about NEVI Requirements as issued by FHWA and/or the Joint Office can be found in Section 3.6.1.

 The Commonwealth will receive \$69.5 million in NEVI Formula Program funding between Fiscal Years 2022-2026.
 With the required 20% non-Federal match, which KYTC expects will be covered by private sector participation, the total funding available for the Commonwealth's EV network build-out is approximately \$87 million.
-Of these funds, approximately \$24.5 million is currently available to assist with the further expansion of EV charging infrastructure on the Commonwealth's primary interstates and parkways, which are the Commonwealth's Federally designated AFCs, as described in the EV Plan.
+Approximately \$39.9 million of these funds are available through FY2024, of which \$25.7 million have already been awarded through two RFPs to assist with the further expansion of EV charging infrastructure on the Commonwealth's primary interstates and parkways, which are the Commonwealth's Federally designated AFCs, as described in the EV Plan.
 The AFCs provide enhanced connectivity to, and within, the Commonwealth.

 The EV Plan, which was approved by the Joint Office on September 14, 2022 and updated and approved in September 2023, envisions a phased approach to create a reliable, accessible, convenient, and affordable EV charging network that supports transportation choices, energy diversification, economic development, and environmental sustainability for all Kentuckians.
+The 2024 EV Plan update was submitted and is expected to be approved by October 2024.
 The EV Plan was developed by KYTC in close coordination with Kentucky's Energy and Environment Cabinet (EEC) and the Cabinet for Economic Development (CED).
-The agencies established a Steering Committee, which included the Public Service Commission (PSC) and FHWA.
-This Steering Committee provided oversight and direction for the EV Plan.

 Both KYTC's EV Plan and this RFP have benefited from continuous stakeholder engagement.
 KYTC has been holding regular stakeholder meetings and presentations since February 2022.
-In addition, this RFP has been informed by Request for Information (RFI) responses, comments received by KYTC on a Draft RFP issued in early 2023, Proposals received in response to an RFP issued June 15, 2023 (as amended, the June 2023 RFP), and subsequent discussions with Preferred Proposers from the June 2023 RFP.
-KYTC responses to questions submitted by interested proposers in response to the June 2023 RFP can be found in Attachment 15.
+In addition, this RFP has been informed by Request for Information (RFI) responses, comments received by KYTC on a Draft RFP issued in early 2023, Proposals received in response to an RFP issued June 15, 2023 (as amended, the June 2023 RFP), a second RFP issued February 19, 2024 (as amended, the February 2024 RFP), and subsequent discussions with Preferred Proposers from the June 2023 RFP and February 2024 RFP.
+KYTC responses to questions submitted by interested proposers in response to the June 2023 and February 2024 RFPs can be found in Attachment 15.
 The questions and answers provided in Attachment 15 are for informational purposes only and are subject to the terms and conditions of this RFP.